-We are honestly disappointed with Emirates Skywards valuation.
-As the largest Middle Eastern carrier, and legend among points and miles travelers, we had hoped for more lucrative redemption options.
-So, it’s regrettable that we’re only assigning an ACRV of $0.0043 per Emirates Skywards mile.
-That said, the program does offer some promise if one is willing to be flexible.
+We are honestly disappointed with Emirates Skywards’ valuation.
+As the largest Middle Eastern carrier, and legend among points and miles travelers, we had hoped for more lucrative redemption opportunities.
+So, it’s regrettable that we’re only assigning an ACRV of 0.46¢ per Emirates Skywards mile.
+This represents as a negligible 7% increase in value since last year.

 Emirates is of particular interest to those willing to travel mid-week.
 As all our hypothetical departures fall on Fridays, Emirates was perhaps unfairly punished.
-Search after search, we saw no weekend availability while Wednesday/Thursday was wide open.
+Search after search, we saw no weekend availability while Tuesdays/Wednesdays were wide open.

 Of particular annoyance was their non-unified award booking portal.
 Unlike many airlines, Emirates requires separate searches for award space on partners and their own metal.
 This makes running a number of queries a real chore.

 Most disappointing is the complete lack of high-value award redemptions.
-Not a single one over $0.04/mile.
-While economy seats appear to be bookable on almost every flight, the premium ones are largely off-limits.
-A real shame, considering most of these are something of a “goal” to points and miles travelers.
+Not a single one over 4¢/mile.
+While economy seats were available on almost every flight, the premium-cabine ones are largely off-limits.
+A real shame, considering many of these are something of a goal for points and miles travelers.

-Our best redemption for the month came from a first-class award seat between London and Hong Kong offered for 141,250 miles + $770.99 in fees.
-The lowest priced cash alternative was $6,256, providing a redemption value of $0.0388/mile.
-This alone is good, but considering it’s the best we could do, it’s awful.
+Our best redemption for the month came from a first-class award seat between London and Hong Kong offered for 141,250 miles + $776 in fees.
+The lowest priced cash alternative was $5,947, providing a redemption value of 3.66¢ per mile.

-Further working against Skywards’ valuation are the obscene mandatory fees.
-Averaging $461.56 per itinerary, they are even worst than British Airways at $339.76.
+Further working against Skywards’ valuation are the obscene mandatory fees, averaging $445.93.